How to Fix 403 Forbidden Error on Google Chrome

 6. Verify A Record

-7. Check for virus
+7. Check for a virus

 A virus may be another reason for the 403 error.
 If your WordPress site is infected by malware, it may continuously inject unwanted code into your .htaccess file.
 Because of this, even if you repair the file using the primary method we provided, the error will remain.